StevenByle/Android-Material-Themes-Demo/README.md

 This finally opened the door to dynamically colorize user interface elements without having to make multiple versions for each color.
 Color tinting allowed icons and images to be colored on the fly, while `ShapeDrawables` could reference color theme attributes to dynamically color user interface elements.
 Lastly, being able to apply themes at the `View` level allowed `Views` in the same layout to use completely different themes.

 This all sounded great, but what about legacy devices that didn't have the new features of Android 5.0?
-Google's solution was the [v7 AppCompat Support Library](http://developer.android.com/tools/support-library/features.html#v7-appcompat), which included "tint-aware" Material Design user interface elements that supported all the way back to Android 2.1 (API 7).
+Google's solution was the [v7 AppCompat Support Library](http://developer.android.com/tools/support-library/features.html#v7-appcompat), which included "tint-aware" material design user interface elements that supported all the way back to Android 2.1 (API 7).

 ###AppCompat 101
-The AppCompat Support Library is very powerful, and full of useful features.
-However, it comes with less than sparse documentation, so figuring out how to effectively use it is another story.  ---

----In short, if you setup your themes and styles using the concepts discussed above, AppCompat will make using Material Design in your apps a breeze.
+The AppCompat Support Library is very useful, allowing apps to use the new material user interface elements with dynamic color tinting on any device running Android 2.1+.
+However, documentation on how to properly take advantage of these features is sparse.
+AppCompat relies on a few things in order to work as intended:

+1. Any `Activity` in use must extend from [`AppCompatActivity`](http://developer.android.com/reference/android/support/v7/app/AppCompatActivity.html?utm_campaign=ASL221-415&utm_source=dac&utm_medium=blog) or implement the methods in [`AppCompatDelegate`](http://developer.android.com/reference/android/support/v7/app/AppCompatDelegate.html?utm_campaign=ASL221-415&utm_source=dac&utm_medium=blog).
+2. Apply themes and styles that extend from AppCompat versions
+3. Set the custom theme attributes for AppCompat themes and styles

+So how does this all work?
+First, `AppCompatActivity` intercepts layouts on inflation, and replaces `Views` that it supports with [AppCompat versions](http://developer.android.com/reference/android/support/v7/widget/package-summary.html).
+These material style versions will then read the AppCompat theme attributes to dynamically colorize the `Views`, handling the backwards compatibility by using the proper support library methods automatically.

+###Theme All The Things

+####Buttons

+#####Raised
+#####Bordless
+#####Floating Action

+####Text Fields

+####Radio Buttons

+####Checkboxes

+####Switches

+####Dropdown Spinners

+####Sliders

+####Progress Indicators

+####Icons

+####Dialogs

+####Snackbars

+###Build Your Own

+####Custom Selectable Items